anaencinasd/flatFlow_frontend/README.md

 **Flat Flow** is a web platform designed to improve cohabitation in shared living spaces.
 It empowers users to communicate effectively, organize and assign household tasks, and track shared expenses.

-## Prerequisites

-Before you begin, make sure you have the following software installed on your machine:

-- **Node.js:** Flat Flow is built with JavaScript and requires Node.js.
-You can download and install it from [nodejs.org](https://nodejs.org/).

 ## Getting Started